pebreo/pebreo.github.io/midgame/part3-polyamory.md

 **Outside the Traditional Model:**  The very existence of functional polyamory throws a wrench into the assumption that monogamy is the only path to a happy and lasting partnership.
 Couples are successfully navigating open arrangements, suggesting there's more than one way to find fulfillment within a committed relationship.

-**The Range of Challenges:**  Polyamory & ENM also require a high degree of emotional energy and self-awareness.
-Partners need to navigate jealousy, insecurity, fear, and uncertainty.
-Ultimately, it requires constant communication and a willingness to adapt as needs and desires change.
+**The Range of Challenges:**  Polyamory & ENM also require a high degree of emotional energy, work, and self-awareness.
+Specifically, partners need to navigate jealousy, insecurity, fear, and uncertainty.
+Constantly.
+Ultimately, it requires much time, resources, and effort.

-**Societal Hurdles:** Polyamory/ENM still face societal stigma, which can create strain on couples and their support networks.
-Navigating this stigma requires additional emotional resilience.
+**Societal Hurdles:** Polyamory and ENM still face societal stigma, which can create strain on couples and their support networks.
+Navigating this another emotional challenge.

 ## Benefits